2022 shooting of Kentucky police officers

 On June 30, 2022, a mass shooting involving police officers occurred in Allen, Kentucky, United States.
 Three police officers and a police dog were killed, and four others were injured, including three police officers.
-The alleged shooter, 49-year-old Lance Storz, was arrested and charged with murder and attempted murder of a police officer.
+The shooter, 49-year-old Lance Storz, was arrested and charged with murder and attempted murder of a police officer.

 Shooting

-Floyd County Sheriff John Hunt reported that around 2:30 p.m. on June 30, an officer received a phone call from someone who alleged that Lance Storz was holding a woman against her will and abusing her.
+Floyd County Sheriff John Hunt reported that around 2:30 p.m. on June 30, an officer received a phone call from someone who said that Lance Storz was holding a woman against her will and abusing her.
 The officer and another went to the home, where the woman was outside, and went with officers, who found Storz to be still inside the home.
 Storz's home was on an elevated spot that had a clear field of fire for about 200 yards with one single-lane road leading up to the property.
 With testimony from the woman, officers procured a protection order for the woman and went to Storz's home to arrest him over the assault allegations.

 The shooting began at around 6:44 p.m. when four sheriff's deputies arrived at a residence in Allen, Kentucky, to serve an emergency protective order related to a domestic violence situation.
 According to a witness, the gunman used the butt of a firearm to break out a window in front of the home and then began firing out of it.
 Another reported that when they arrived they saw Storz pull back his blinds in a window and then open his front door and begin to open fire.

 Additional police officers responded shortly after.
 The Floyd County Sheriff described the shooting as "planned".
 Officers were forced to retreat under their patrol vehicles, with at least one of them suffering carbon monoxide poisoning as a result.
 The suspect surrendered hours later after negotiations that included his family members.
 Storz was taken into custody around 10:00 pm outside his home.